GeoVaz09/HexaBit/README.md

 - Add rotary encoder for input
 - Use RGB LEDs for extra state feedback
 - Add app switcher via long-press button logic

+---

+## Disclaimer!

+This readme file is a product of AI use.